otterscan/otterscan/README.md

 git remote add otterscan git@github.com:wmitsuda/erigon.git
 ```

-Checkout the `otterscan-develop` branch (be sure to check from which tag it is branched from to be sure it is a compatible branch).
+Checkout the tag corresponding to the stable version you are running.
+For each supported Erigon version, there should be a corresponding tag containing Otterscan patches.

+For example, if you are running Erigon from `v2021.07.01` tag, checkout the tag `v2021.07.01-otterscan` and rebuild `rpcdaemon`.

+We intend to release a compatible rebased version containig our changes every week just after Erigon's weekly release, as time permits.

 ```
 git fetch --all
-git checkout otterscan-develop
+git checkout <version-tag-otterscan>
 ```

 Build the patched `rpcdaemon` binary.